PURPOSE: To provide standard operating procedures for use during all emergencies and non-routine incidents.

 J. All requests for inter-department assistance from emergency response teams (ERTs), including: marksman observer (MO) team, crisis negotiation team (CNT), canine (K-9) team, special operations group (SOG), incident management team (IMT), or another MCF's special operations response team (SORT), must be made directly to the assistant commissioner of facility services.

 K. Assistance from the Minnesota Bureau of Criminal Apprehension (BCA), National Guard, or other state agencies must be requested through the assistant commissioner of facility services.

 L. Each MCF ICS coordinator must maintain a list of local support agencies, the primary contact person, and contact numbers.
 Central office maintains all mutual aid agreements (see Policy 300.036, "Emergency Assistance Non-State Systems").
 Mutual aid agreements include such examples as:

 6. Hazmat response unit; and

-7. Other local support agencies.
+7. Other federal, state, or local support agencies.